 The abstract must fit on one page (font size 12, line height 1,5).
 Otherwise, the abstract is free-from and there is no official template.

 In the abstract the student will showcase and analyse the material of his/her study, research methods and results according to the guidelines above.
 The supervisor or a faculty members who have been appointed to that role will assess the text written for the maturity test.
 The text will be assessed with a pass/fail grading.
 No credits will be given for completing the maturity test.

 If the student has not demonstrated his/her language skills in Finnish or Swedish in his/her Bachelor's degree, or in some other his/her basic degree, the student must take the maturity test as required for the Bachelor's degree.
 In this case the student must demonstrate the required level of language.
 The rules for choosing the language are the same as for Bachelor's degree.

 After you have finished your Bachelor's Thesis and uploaded it to Laturi (it need not be assessed yet), agree on the maturity test with the teacher of your Bachelor's Seminar and Thesis -course.
 In all other cases (e.g. if the teacher of your Bachelor's Seminar and Thesis -course does not work at the university anymore), please contact Tiina Keisanen by email (tiina.keisanen (at) oulu.fi) to agree on the maturity test.

 Maturity test for the Master's Degree

 Please note the following information on the abstract of the Master’s Thesis (Pro gradu -tutkielma), which also serves as the maturity test for the Master’s Degree:

-Students who have taken their Bachelor’s Degrees abroad (regardless of their mother tongue), please contact Oili Sievola in the Faculty of Humanities for instructions; you will have to take the maturity test as described above for the Bachelor’s Degree.
+Students who have taken their Bachelor’s Degrees abroad (regardless of their mother tongue), please contact Lead Specialsist Oili Sievola in the Academic Affairs for instructions; you will have to take the maturity test as described above for the Bachelor’s Degree.